dongack/ForAfric-Agricultural-Fields-Delineation/README.md

 our Dataset as indicated in the preprint article.
 You can apply it to any RGB image with a shapefile containing the field geometries.
 For more details about the preprocessing, follow this link (Chrieke Master thesis - it is the main documentation for this project) : https://github.com/chrieke/InstanceSegmentation_Sentinel2

--The "dataset.py" file contains the python code allowing the model to read our training data.
+- The "dataset.py" file contains the python code allowing the model to read our training data.

--The program_Project_Forafric file contains all the documented code lines to train the model, evaluate it and make agricultural fields predictions
+- The program_Project_Forafric file contains all the documented code lines to train the model, evaluate it and make agricultural fields predictions

 ### 2. How to execute !
 It is better to Use google colab, open the program_Project_Project_Forafric.ipynb folder and follow the instructions.